javl/little-printer-zigbee/README.md

 This project includes a simple tool for creating receipts to print.
 Add text or image blocks using the buttons on the bottom left, then press the print button on the top right.

-> **Note:** The tool isn't very optimized yet and printing will be a fair bit slower than when you're printing from Sirius.
-Something we can fix.

 ![Simple receipt design tool](https://github.com/javl/little-printer-zigbee-bridge/blob/main/receipt-tool.jpg?raw=true)

 Start the server: